 With tighter lending standards, there are certain issues that can prevent a new loan being issued for the purchase of your home.
 Some of these issues, if you knew about them upfront, could be addressed so they don’t pose a problem down the road.
 Locations will review your situation to ensure there is no likely cause for loan denial.
 There are numerous “non-conforming” attributes that can cause difficulties.

-There is no "one size fits all" marketing plan that's guaranteed to work on every transaction.
-In order to craft a strategy that works for your home, do your research, be realistic, and listen to the expert advice of your agent.
+There is no "one-size-fits-all" marketing plan that's guaranteed to work on every transaction.
+Your Locations agent help you to craft a strategy that works for your home.